zhichli/container-use/README.md

   </p>
 </div>

 **Container Use** lets each of your coding agents have their own containerized environment.
 Go from babysitting one agent at a time to enabling multiple agents to work safely and independently with your preferred stack.
+Check out the [Container Use playlist](https://www.youtube.com/playlist?list=PLyHqb4A5ee1u5LrsbalfVkBRsrbjDsnN5) to see examples of how others are using it.

 <p align='center'>
     <img src='./_assets/demo.gif' width='700' alt='container-use demo'>